OPEN 7 DAYS A WEEK FROM 6:00AM TO 11:00PM

 Science and Psychology Behind the Experience

-Science may not answer the question “where dogs go when they die” spiritually, but it explains why we feel their presence.
+Science may not answer the question “where do dogs go when they die” spiritually, but it explains why we feel their presence.

 Many owners claim to sense or see their dog after death hearing paws, feeling fur brush against them, or seeing fleeting shadows.
 Psychologists call this “continuing bonds,” a way our mind preserves emotional connection.
 (Petful)